 The same straw managements and categorical tillage system (no tillage, non-inversion, inversion) have been in the same sub-plots since 2002.
 In the straw-removal treatments, following harvest of a small grain the residue (e.g., straw) was removed using a MACHINE, resulting in removal of approximately X% of the biomass (do we have any pictures of the straw retained and straw removed treatments, so we can see how the ground was still covered by little bits of straw after straw removal?).
 In the straw-retained treatments, harvest residue was allowed to remain in the field.
 The exact machinery and timing of operations for each categorical tillage treatment have varied since 2002 (Scherner et al., 2016; Hansen et al., 2010).
 In the present experiment (2018-2020), plots under the inversion tillage treatment were moldboard plowed to a depth of 20 cm in the fall and harrowed to 3-4 cm depth in the spring before cash crop planting; crops were then sown with a traditional seed drill (Nordsten Lift-o-matic CLH300) with row spacings of 12.5 cm.
 For the non-inversion tillage system, a Horsch Terrano 3 FX stubble tine cultivator was used to till to a depth 8-10 cm in the spring before cash crop planting.
 In both the no-till and non-inversion tillage systems, crops were sown with a chisel coulter (Horsch Airseeder CO 3) with row spacings of 17.5 cm for spring oats, spring barley, and faba beans.

 Cover crop treatments

-Starting in 2018, five cover crop systems were randomly applied to the sub-subplots (Table 1).
-The same sub-subplot treatments were maintained for 2018 and 2019.
+Starting in 2018, five cover crop systems were randomly applied to the sub-sub-plots (Table 1).
+The same sub-sub-plot treatments were maintained for 2018 and 2019.
 The sampling area for all measurements was located in the inner 1.5 m x 10 m area of the sub-sub-plots.

 Table 1.
 Summary of the five cover crop systems